ostelco/ostelco-core/sim-administration/sim-batch-management/README.md

 For both of these programmes, see the source code, in particular the comments near the top of the files for instructions on how to use them.

-To build everythning
+##To build everythning
-==

 ### Prerequisites

   * Go has to be installed on the system  being run.
   * Prime needs to be accessible via ssh tunnel or otherwise from the host where the script is being run.

 ### Building